chekanov/RootIOreader/README.md

 # RootIOreader

 An example of the RootIO package http://java.freehep.org/freehep-rootio/ that shows a problem with JDK versions.
-This example shows that compiling the code using JDK 1.5 creates a functional package that reads Example.root.
+This example shows that compiling this code using JDK 1.5 creates a functional package that can read the file "Example.root".
 The JDK 1.5 compiled package can be executed on new versions of JDK 1.8 - JDK 15.
-However, the package compiled using JDK 1.6 (and above) creates a jar file that cannot be used for reading ROOT files.
+However, the package compiled using JDK 1.6 (and above) creates a jar file that cannot be used for reading such files.

 # How to debug this problem.

-Start using JDK 1.8 that supports targer version 1.5.
-Type
+Start with installed  JDK 1.8 that supports the JDK target version 1.5.
+Compile the package:

 ```
 ant
 ```

-to compile it (the ant build tool should be installed).
-It will create the file "rootio.jar".
+(the ant build tool should be installed).
+This creates the file "rootio.jar".
 Then run this package:

 ```